Vaibhavgit01/Webseries_card/README.md

 # React + Vite

 Web devloper (Vaibhav Kumar) <br>
-Making Multiple Webseies Card using API
+Making Multiple Webseies Card using React and tallwind css

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.